-

 Board Members

-- Michael Bergeron, CPA
+- Michael D. Bergeron, CPA

-- Letti Lowe-Ardoin, CPA
+- Letti A. Lowe-Ardoin, CPA

 Staff

-- Darla M. Saux, CPA, CGMA - Executive Director
+- Lisa A. Benefield — Executive Director

-- Clinton Cognevich – Director of Administration
+- Bomani Brown — Director of Compliance

-- Lisa Benefield - Compliance Investigator
+- Rachel Soler — Compliance Investigator

 Board Meetings and Minutes